chitchatjs/chitchatjs-docs/src/guide/getting-started.md

 exports = ax.dialogManager(skill).exports();
 ```

-## Writing a reusable Block
+## Writing a reusable Building Block

-A block for greeting with name, that we implemented above in our skill.
+A building block for greeting with name, that we implemented above in our skill.

 ```ts
 import { alexa as ax } from "@chitchatjs/alexa";